 Shared custody plans must be in the best interest of the child and things like their school location and distance between the two houses must be considered too.
 Shared physical custody is becoming more common in New Jersey, but it only works when parents live within the same city and can work together with limited conflict to make decisions on behalf of the child.

 Joint Legal versus Sole Legal Custody

 There are two forms of legal custody that can be awarded: joint and sole.
 These are as follows:

 * Joint Legal Custody – This means that both parents have the right to participate in major decisions for the child – whether it is choosing a healthcare provider, picking a school, or even making legal decisions.

 * Sole Legal Custody – This means that only one parent can make major decisions affecting the child and he or she does not have to consult the other parent in order to make that decision.
 Sole legal custody is awarded in New Jersey when one parent is considered unfit to make legal decisions for his or her children.

 Confused About Custody?
 Contact the Divorce Attorneys at Romanowski Law Offices Today

 We can assist you with your parental responsibility planning for your divorce case.
 We understand how complicated it can be to decide which type of custody is best and we are here to help keep your child’s best interests at heart while creating a favorable outcome for both parents.
-Call us at 732-603-8585 for a free consultation or feel free to contact us online.
+Call us at 732-603-8585 for an expert consultation or feel free to contact us online.